Nima Sensor with Shireen Yates

-I couldn't stop thinking about the sensor and new it had to exist in the world.
-I wanted it so badly that I turned down an amazing job offer that I was really excited about and my new husband, my cofounder and I all moved in with my parents so we could start the company.
+I wanted a food sensor to exist in the world so badly that I turned down a job offer which required that my co-founder and I, along with my new husband, move in with my parents so we could afford to start the company.

 What are the differences between a gluten sensing device and an allergen sensing device?

-For the peanut sensing device the Nima is optimized to detect 10 parts per million of peanut protein, which is the lowest adverse effect level observed by clinical research studies.
+The NIMA Gluten Sensor tests the food sample for 20 parts per million of gluten, which is the FDA standard for gluten-free.
+For the peanut sensing device, the Nima is optimized to detect 10 parts per million of peanut protein, which is the lowest adverse effect level observed by clinical research studies.

-You have traveled extensively throughout your career, do you have any advice for the perpetual traveler?
+You have traveled extensively throughout your career - any advice?

 Advocate for yourself.
-That could mean communicating restrictions and also feeling free to ask for things off menu, people are generally really receptive.
-Sides are my best friend—they are safer, less prone to cross-contamination and often on their own plate.
-And of course, always come prepared with bars.
+That could mean communicating restrictions and also feeling free to ask for things off menu.
+Sides are my best friend— I find them safer, less prone to cross-contamination, and often on their own plate.
+I also always come prepared with bars.